botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ![Proto pollution](images/proto-pollution.png)

-### __Proto__ Privilege Escalation
+### __Proto__ Privilege Escalate

->To identify Proto pollution, insert the follow into a JSON post request updating user profile information.
+>To identify Proto pollution, insert the follow into a JSON post request when updating a user profile information authenticated as low privileged role.

 ```JSON
 "__proto__": {